Cooking with Mamma C

 Jump to Recipe

 Homemade Italian Bread is easier than you think!
 You'll be so proud when this delicious, crusty loaf comes out of your oven.
-Don't miss the video and step-by-step photos!
+Don't miss the video and step-by-step photos and check out all of my Italian Bread Recipes!

 loaf of bread on basket, blue napkin